How Withdrawing Affects Aid

 Withdrawal from Institution

 A student must provide official notification of his or her intent to withdraw from the university in accordance with the university's withdrawal policy.
 When a student withdraws, the student may no longer be eligible for the full amount of funds the student was originally scheduled to receive.
-Aid recipients who withdraw from the university must have their federal aid reevaluated.
+Aid recipients who withdraw from the university must have all of their aid reevaluated.

 Withdrawal After Drop/Add